-We talked to Kawakami Atsuya, a third-year APM student who took over the management of the exhibition this fall.
-He decided he wanted to get involved in the project after taking Professor Uehara’s seminar.
+We got a chance to talk to Kawakami Atsuya, a third-year APM student who took over the management of the exhibition this fall.
+He decided to get involved in the project after taking Professor Uehara’s seminar.
 During the interview, we found out just how special this exhibition is to him.

 First, we asked him about the meaning behind this year’s topic “Carrying out our mission.”

-Next, we asked Kawakami about the world’s refugee problem.
+Next, we asked Kawakami in more detail about the world’s refugee problem.

 “In Japanese schools, we do not get much of a chance to learn about the refugee problem, so it seems that relatively few people are interested in this issue.
 By holding this photo exhibition and these guest lectures, I hope more people will face the refugee problem head on and think about how they can change the way they live.
 As one of the people in charge of this project, I hope to create an opportunity where we can think about our inspiration for living together.”

 What it’s like to hold a photo exhibition online

 Because the photo exhibition is being held for the first time online this year, the team had to try several new and different tactics.